jocull/rust-measurements/README.md

-# And Rust said, "Let there be units."
+# And Rust said, "Let there be units".

 Hurray!
 Now you can work with units of measure in a headache-free way.